Back to blog

 });

 • Log the attempt with context.
-Record the timestamp, the threat classification, and any session or user context.
-Multiple extraction attempts from the same session or user indicate a targeted attack, not an accidental trigger.
+Timestamp, threat classification, session or user.
+Repeated attempts from one session mean a targeted attack.

-• Do not reflect the attempt in subsequent responses.
-Some applications acknowledge that a previous message was blocked when the user follows up.
-This can inadvertently confirm what was detected.
+• Do not reflect it in later responses.
+Acknowledging a previous block can confirm what was detected.

-Application TypeWhat Is at Risk in System PromptRisk Level
+Application TypeWhat Is at Risk in the System PromptRisk Level

-Customer support botsCompany policies, restricted topics, escalation procedures, competitor mentionsHigh
+Customer support botsPolicies, restricted topics, escalation, competitor mentionsHigh

-Sales and lead gen AIPricing tiers, qualification criteria, objection handling scriptsHigh
+Sales and lead-gen AIPricing tiers, qualification criteria, objection scriptsHigh

-HR and onboarding AIInternal policies, sensitive process details, compliance rulesHigh
+HR and onboarding AIInternal policies, process details, compliance rulesHigh

-Internal enterprise AIProprietary processes, data access scope, integration detailsCritical
+Internal enterprise AIProprietary processes, data scope, integration detailsCritical

 Coding assistantsStyle guides, security policies, forbidden patternsMedium